benjaminrich/ttt/cran-comments.md

 # Version 1.0

-Note: I am resubmitting because there were some small errors in the vignette that I have corrected.
+Note: I am resubmitting because I found some small errors in the vignette and fixed them.

 This is the first submission of `ttt` to CRAN.